 If you are optimizing for local area search results, you may add your location, industry, business, or other location info in the tag.

-A tag targeting local business may look like this:
+A tag targeting local businesses may look like this:

 <title>Kamine & Sons | Roofing | Mayville</title>